-Students prepare 11 or 12 sets of homework, which will be due in a week.
+Students prepare 13 sets of homework, which will be due in a week and will be graded based on completion rather than correctness.
 Solution to each homework will be thoroughly discussed in the discussion hour.
-There are one midterm exam and one final exam, both closed-book, but an equation sheet will be provided.
+There are one midterm exam and one final exam, both closed-book but an equation sheet will be provided.